marchandpatrick/docker-traefik2-acme-host/acme/DGDOCKER3.md

 Before entering the prescribed "Command Sequence", below, the user should take steps to...

-  - Specify subdmain/domain for wichich certificate is to be generated: variable MYSITE
+  - Specify subdmain/domain for which certificate is to be generated: variable MYSITE
   - Comment out one of the `CASERVER=` specifications.
 Comment out the second one (includes 'staging') for **production**, or the first one for **testing/staging**.
   - Make sure that the `-d`, `--key-file`, and `--cert-file` flags all specify `dgdocker3.grinnell.edu`.